ZilchEngine/ZilchDocs/zero_editor_documentation/tutorials/scripting/loops.markdown

 There are several reasons to use loops.
 First of all, they serve the central tenet in programming that one should avoid writing the same code multiple times whenever possible.
 Second, changing a single loop is easier than making the same change to several repeated blocks of code.
 Third, loops are more visually compact and usually result in smaller file sizes.
 Finally, there are some problems that are nearly impossible to solve without loops.

-Zilch recognizes several different kinds of loops; this lesson will cover two of the most common kinds.
+Nada recognizes several different kinds of loops; this lesson will cover two of the most common kinds.

  #  While Loops